kstenerud/concise-encoding/cbe-specification.md

 Integers are encoded as positive or negative values, and can be of any width.
 The fixed width types (16 to 64 bit) are stored in little endian byte order.

-Values from -100 to +100 ("small int") are encoded into the type field itself, and may be read directly as 8-bit signed two's complement integers.
+Values from -100 to +100 ("small int") are encoded into the type field itself, and can be read directly as 8-bit signed two's complement integers.
 Values outside of this range are stored as separate types, with the payload containing the absolute value and the field type determining the sign to be applied.

 Examples: